Martin boundaries and asymptotic behavior of branching random walks: Abstract

 \section{Abstract}

-Let $G$ be an infinite, locally finite and transitive graph.
-We investigate the relation between supercritical, transient branching random walks (BRW) and the Martin boundary for its underlying random walk (RW).
+Let $G$ be an infinite, locally finite graph.
+We investigate the relation between supercritical, transient branching random walk and the Martin boundary of its underlying random walk.
 We show results regarding the typical asymptotic directions taken by the particles, and as a consequence we find a new connection between $t$-Martin boundaries and standard Martin boundaries.
-Moreover, given a subgraph $U$ we study two aspects of BRW in $U$: when the trajectories visit $U$ infinitely often (survival) and when they stay inside $U$ forever (persistence).
-We relate these behavior, via the mean of the offspring distribution, with the spectral radii of the underlying RWs on $G$ and on $U$.
-We show that there are cases where the BRW does not survive in $U$, but RW on $G$ converges to the boundary of $U$ with positive probability; however, this does not happen when $U$ is connected.
-In contrast, BRW can survive with positive probability in $U$ even though the RW eventually exits $U$ almost surely.
-We conclude with several examples and counterexamples.
+Moreover, given a subgraph $U$ we study two aspects of branching random walks on $U$: when the trajectories visit $U$ infinitely often (survival) and when they stay inside $U$ forever (persistence).
+We show that there are cases, when $U$ is not connected, where the branching random walk alamost surely does not survive in $U$, but the random walk on $G$ converges to the boundary of $U$ with positive probability.
+In contrast, the branching random walk can survive with positive probability in $U$ even though the random walk eventually exits $U$ almost surely.
+We provide several examples and counterexamples.

 \textbf{Keywords}: Branching random walk, Martin boundary, random walk, persistence, survival, tree.

 \textbf{AMS subject classification}: 60J80, 60J10, 60J45.